 In the latest version of the GDP plugin, a Freeform CSS box has been added so that you can add your own CSS to your Genesis Child Theme.

-If you have some knowledge of basic CSS, this feature could help you add even more customizations to your Genesis child theme.
+This is particularly useful if you have some knowledge of basic CSS.
+Great for adding even more customizations to your Genesis child theme.

-There are currently 3 plans available for this plugin.
+There are currently 3 plans available for Genesis Design Palette Pro.

-There is a Basic Plan which gets you 1-year standard support, 1-year worth of upgrades, documentation, import and export capabilities, live preview, and child theme extensions.
+There is a Basic Plan which will set you up for 1-years worth of standard support, 1-years worth of upgrades, documentation, import and export capabilities, live preview, and child theme extensions.
 The single basic license will set you back $49.